Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 Many wrongful death cases settle before reaching a trial.
 Defendants may choose to negotiate terms outside of court to avoid negative publicity and media coverage, or the claimants may want to avoid unnecessary emotional strain from an ongoing trial.

-When settling outside of court, it is common for the plaintiff to receive a lump sum payment.
+When settling outside of court, it is common for the plaintiff to receive a lump-sum payment.
 With a lump sum, the victim’s family receives a full payout for emotional and financial losses.
 A full payout allows families to pay larger medical bills and legal fees up front, in addition to eliminating financial debt.
-This payout options guarantees full freedom and flexibility with the payment received.
+This option guarantees full freedom and flexibility with the payment received.

 Alternatively, some settlements instead result in a structured settlement agreement.
 Receiving structured settlement payments may help to pay for ongoing medical fees, mortgage payments and larger financial debt.
 A structured settlement guarantees a consistent income stream of monthly or yearly payments.

 Although a structured settlement disburses ongoing payments, it lacks the flexibility of a lump-sum payout.
 Once you agree to the terms of the structured settlement contract, it can be difficult, if possible at all, to change it.
 If financial needs ever change, you will be unable to alter the payment schedule, the amount disbursed, the frequency of payments or any other details.

 - All About Wrongful Death.
 (2014).
 The 4 Elements Of A Wrongful Death Lawsuit.
 Retrieved from http://www.bsfdea.com/elements-of-wrongful-death/

 - Brown & Brothers Medical Malpractice Firm. (n.d.).
 Medical Malpractice vs. Wrongful Death Answered.
 Retrieved from https://www.medmalfirm.com/resources/articles/medical-malpractice-vs-wrongful-death-answered/